The report concludes that using advanced crane erect timber MMC systems reduces H&S hazard exposure by 20%.

 Crane-erect panelised MMC systems are favoured by AIMCH developer partners, providing a scalable outcome from the project.
 Within this approach, it was agreed to undertake deep dive desktop risk assessments of two areas of increased prefabrication that are likely to become commonplace.

 Two deep dive case studies were developed:

 There is a fundamental safety improvement between the two methods.
 GEN 1 loose joists rely on manual labour and material movement on-site and the installation of a safety decking system.
-GEN3 floor cassettes significantly speeds up the process and removes many of the risks associated with it.
+GEN3 floor cassettes significantly speed up the process and remove many of the risks associated with it.
 However, the installation of pre-manufactured cassettes brings with it new risks associated with the movement of large heavy loads.

 The shift in risk profile requires constructors to have early engagement with MMC suppliers/installers, to ensure the net safety benefits are retained through the pre-construction safety planning stages.